TAX NOTICE

 If your payment includes employer stock that you do not roll over

-If you receive a payment that is not a qualified distribution and you do not roll it over, you can apply a special rule to payments of employer stock (or other employer securities) that are paid in a lump sum after separation from service (or after age 59½, disability, or the participant’s death).
-Under the special rule, the net unrealized appreciation on the stock included in the earnings in the payment will not be taxed when distributed to you from the Plan and will be taxed at capital gain rates when you sell the stock.
-If you do a rollover to a Roth IRA for a nonqualified distribution that includes employer stock (for example, by selling the stock and rolling over the proceeds within 60 days of the distribution), you will not have any taxable income and the special rule relating to the distributed employer stock will not apply to any subsequent payments from the Roth IRA or, generally, the Plan.
+If you receive a payment that isn’t a qualified distribution and you don’t roll it over, you can apply a special rule to payments of employer stock (or other employer securities) that are paid in a lump sum after separation from service (or after age 59½, disability, or the participant’s death).
+Under the special rule, the net unrealized appreciation on the stock included in the earnings in the payment won’t be taxed when distributed to you from the Plan and will be taxed at capital gain rates when you sell the stock.
+If you do a rollover to a Roth IRA or a designated Roth account in another employer plan for a nonqualified distribution that includes employer stock (for example, by selling the stock and rolling over the proceeds within 60 days of the distribution), you won’t have any taxable income and the special rule relating to the distributed employer stock won’t apply to any later payments from the Roth IRA or, generally, the plan.
 Net unrealized appreciation is generally the increase in the value of the employer stock after it was acquired by the Plan.
 The Plan administrator can tell you the amount of any net unrealized appreciation.

 If you have an outstanding loan that is being offset

-If you have an outstanding loan from the Plan, your Plan benefit may be offset by the outstanding amount of the loan, typically when your employment ends.
+If you have an outstanding loan from the Plan, your Plan benefit may be offset by the outstanding amount of the loan (offset amount), typically when your employment ends.
 The offset amount is treated as a distribution to you at the time of the offset.
 Generally, you may roll over all or any portion of the offset amount.
-If the distribution attributable to the offset is not a qualified distribution and you do not roll over the offset amount, you will be taxed on any earnings included in the distribution (including the 10% additional income tax on early distributions, unless an exception applies).
+If the distribution attributable to the offset isn’t a qualified distribution and you don’t roll over the offset amount, you will be taxed on any earnings included in the distribution (including the 10% additional tax on early distributions, unless an exception applies).
 You may roll over the earnings included in the loan offset to a Roth IRA or designated Roth account in an employer plan (if the terms of the employer plan permit the plan to receive plan loan offset rollovers).
 You may also roll over the full amount of the offset to a Roth IRA.

 If you receive a nonqualified distribution and you were born on or before January 1, 1936

-If you were born on or before January 1, 1936, and receive a lump sum distribution that is not a qualified distribution and that you do not roll over, special rules for calculating the amount of the tax on the earnings in the payment might apply to you.
+If you were born on or before January 1, 1936, and receive a lump sum payment that isn’t a qualified distribution and that you don’t roll over, special rules for calculating the amount of the tax on the earnings in the payment might apply to you.
 For more information, see IRS Publication 575, Pension and Annuity Income.

 If your payment is from a governmental section 457(b) plan

-If the Plan is a governmental section 457(b) plan, the same rules described elsewhere in this notice generally apply, allowing you to roll over the payment to an IRA or an employer plan that accepts rollovers.
-One difference is that, if you receive a payment that is not a qualified distribution and you do not roll it over, you will not have to pay the 10% additional income tax on early distributions with respect to the earnings allocated to the payment that you do not roll over, even if you are under age 59½ (unless the payment is from a separate account holding rollover contributions that were made to the Plan from a tax-qualified plan, a section 403(b) plan, or an IRA).
-However, if you do a rollover to an IRA or to an employer plan that is not a governmental section 457(b) plan, a later distribution that is not a qualified distribution made before age 59½ will be subject to the 10% additional income tax on earnings allocated to the payment (unless an exception applies).
-Other differences include that you cannot do a rollover if the payment is due to an “unforeseeable emergency” and the special rules under “If your payment includes employer stock that you do not roll over” and “If you were born on or before January 1, 1936” do not apply.
+If the Plan is a governmental section 457(b) plan, the same rules described elsewhere in this notice generally apply, allowing you to roll over the payment to a Roth IRA or a designated Roth account in an employer plan that accepts rollovers.
+One difference is that, if you receive a payment that isn’t a qualified distribution and you don’t roll it over, you won’t have to pay the 10% additional tax on early distributions with respect to the earnings allocated to the payment that you don’t roll over, even if you are under age 59½ (unless the payment is from a separate account holding rollover contributions that were made to the Plan from a tax-qualified plan, a section 403(b) plan, or an IRA).
+However, if you do a rollover to a Roth IRA or to a designated Roth account in an employer plan that isn’t a governmental section 457(b) plan, a later distribution that isn’t a qualified distribution made before age 59½ will be subject to the 10% additional tax on earnings allocated to the payment (unless an exception applies).
+Other differences include that you can’t do a rollover if the payment is an “unforeseeable emergency” distribution and that the special rules under the sections “If your payment includes employer stock that you don’t roll over” and “If you receive a nonqualified distribution and you were born on or before January 1, 1936” don’t apply.

 If you receive a nonqualified distribution, are an eligible retired public safety officer, and your payment is used to pay for health coverage or qualified long-term care insurance

-If the Plan is a governmental plan, you retired as a public safety officer, and your retirement was by reason of disability or was after normal retirement age, you can exclude from your taxable income nonqualified distributions paid as premiums to an accident or health plan (or a qualified long-term care insurance contract) that your employer maintains for you, your spouse, or your dependents, up to a maximum of $3,000 annually.
+If the Plan is a governmental plan, you retired as a public safety officer, and your retirement was by reason of disability or was after normal retirement age, you can exclude from your taxable income, up to a maximum of $3,000 annually, nonqualified distributions (1) that were paid by the Plan directly to an insurer of health coverage or qualified long-term care insurance or (2) that were received by you from the Plan and used to pay for premiums to an accident or health plan (or a qualified long-term care insurance contract) that your employer maintains for you, your spouse, or your dependents.
 For this purpose, a public safety officer is a law enforcement officer, firefighter, chaplain, or member of a rescue squad or ambulance crew.

 Payments after death of the participant.
-If you receive a distribution after the participant’s death that you do not roll over, the distribution generally will be taxed in the same manner described elsewhere in this notice.
+If you receive a payment after the participant’s death that you don’t roll over, the payment generally will be taxed in the same manner described elsewhere in this notice.
 However, whether the payment is a qualified distribution generally depends on when the participant first made a contribution to the designated Roth account in the Plan.
-Also, the 10% additional income tax on early distributions and the special rules for public safety officers do not apply, and the special rule described under the section “If you receive a nonqualified distribution and you were born on or before January 1, 1936” applies only if the deceased participant was born on or before January 1, 1936.
+Also, the 10% additional tax on early distributions and the special rules for public safety officers don’t apply, and the special rule described under the section “If you receive a nonqualified distribution and you were born on or before January 1, 1936” applies only if the deceased participant was born on or before January 1, 1936.

 If you are a surviving spouse

-A Roth IRA you treat as your own is treated like any other Roth IRA of yours, so that you will not have to receive any required minimum distributions during your lifetime and earnings paid to you in a nonqualified distribution before you are age 59½ will be subject to the 10% additional income tax on early distributions (unless an exception applies).
+A Roth IRA you treat as your own is treated like any other Roth IRA of yours, so that you won’t have to take any required minimum distributions during your lifetime and earnings paid to you in a nonqualified distribution before you are age 59½ will be subject to the 10% additional tax on early distributions unless an exception applies.

 If you are a surviving beneficiary other than a spouse

 If you receive a payment from the Plan because of the participant’s death and you are a designated beneficiary other than a surviving spouse, the only rollover option you have is to do a direct rollover to an inherited Roth IRA.
-Payments from the inherited Roth IRA, even if made in a nonqualified distribution, will not be subject to the 10% additional income tax on early distributions.
-You will have to receive required minimum distributions from the inherited Roth IRA.
+Payments from the inherited Roth IRA, even if made in a nonqualified distribution, won’t be subject to the 10% additional tax on early distributions.
+You will have to take required minimum distributions from the inherited Roth IRA.

-Payments under a QDRO.
+Payments under a qualified domestic relations order (QDRO).
 If you are the spouse or a former spouse of the participant who receives a payment from the Plan under a QDRO, you generally have the same options and the same tax treatment that the participant would have (for example, you may roll over the payment to your own Roth IRA or to a designated Roth account in an eligible employer plan that will accept it).

 If you are a nonresident alien